bcgov/bcgov-wordpress-block-theme/documentation/docs/guide/setting/Using-BCGov-Block-Theme.md

 **Note: If you wish to use the Alpha V3 look, make sure you have enabled the Alpha V3 styles.
 This can be found from the dashboard under Appearance > Editor.
 From the Editor, select Styles from the list, then select Alpha V3.**

-**Note: If you are making a custom header or footer, make sure the template parts are placed within a global container.**
+**Note: If you are making a custom header or footer, make sure to place your edits into the Global Header or Global Footer container respectively.
+This will ensure that your customisations are picked up across all templates without having to edit them individually.**

 ## Customisable Site Identity